kraken-tech/django-pg-migration-tools/docs/usage/operations.rst

           ]

-.. py:class:: SaferAlterFieldSetNotNull(model_name: str, name: str)
+.. py:class:: SaferAlterFieldSetNotNull(model_name: str, name: str, field: models.Field)

     Provides a safer way to alter a field to NOT NULL.